Types of Water

 - Squeezed out from a tree or fruit

-- Mixed with something which is impermissible for wudhu, such that it is more than the pure water.
-E.g. if 2 ratl[1]of used water (impermissible) is mixed with 1 ratl of rain water
+- Mixed with something impermissible for wuḍūʾ in greater quantity than the pure water.
+For instance, two raṭl1 of used water (impermissible) mixed with one raṭl of rainwater.

-The death of animals which have no flowing blood e.g. fly, wasp, scorpion, fish or frog does not make the water impure.
+The death of animals without flowing blood (the fly, the wasp, the scorpion, the fish, the frog) does not render the water impure.

-Every tanned leather is pure except for the leather of pigs or humans.
+Every tanned leather is pure, save the leather of pigs and of humans.

-The hair of humans and the dead, as well as their bones are pure.
+The hair and bones of humans and of the dead are pure.